Mikaela/gist/matrix/FluffyChat/quick-account-switching.md

 be used by enabling a prefix with Element's (Web/Desktop) `/devtools` by editing the account state which can also be used for sorting accounts.

+These steps are repeated for every account into which quick switching is desired, the ones below add prefix "M" for "mikaela:feneas.org", but to switch that either using the GUI is necessarily or performing the steps as another account (e.g. for setting "C" for "Ciblia:matrix.org").
+The switching happens once space is pressed after the prefix char.

 1. Open FluffyChat
 2. Long touch your account name and select "Add to bundle".
 Name the new bundle whatever you want as long as it's the same across your quick-switching accounts,